Skip to contents

 The goal of {SOILmilaR} is to provide methods for applying standardized, customizable “similar soils” rules to site-level data derived from various sources.

-The main method in this package to implement this method is similar_soils().
-It follows the process outlined in Norfleet & Eppinette (1993):
+The method generally follows the process outlined in Norfleet & Eppinette (1993):

 Norfleet, M.L. and Eppinette, R.T.
 (1993), A Mathematical Model for Determining Similar and Contrasting Inclusions for Map Unit Descriptons.
 Soil Survey Horizons, 34: 4-5. https://doi.org/10.2136/sh1993.1.0004